Extended-Thunder/send-later/index.md

 into new functions.
 They provide a good starting point for creating your own scheduling functions.

+<a name="active-accounts"></a>
+### Active accounts

+If you expand the "Active accounts" section under "Advanced" in the Send Later preferences, you will see a list of your mail accounts configured in Thunderbird with checkboxes next to them.
+If you are having problems with Send Later not delivering messages in a timely fashion, and there are accounts in this list which Thunderbird can no longer connect to, e.g., because the server is offline or because your account on the server is no longer valid, and for some reason you are unable to remove the affected accounts from Thunderbird entirely in your account settings, then you should uncheck them here to tell Send Later to ignore them.

 <a name="config-editor"></a>
 ### Advanced configuration editor